 Like the Honda CR-V and Toyota RAV4, the hybrid version of the Ford Escape has fairly stiff suspension tuning that makes for a firm ride.
 Body roll is present but not excessive, which is good for this class.
 The Escape Hybrid is maneuverable and handles the highway easily.

 The electric power-steering system provides a high degree of assist, which means it doesn’t take much effort to turn the wheel.
 The SUV steers precisely, with no play in the wheel.

-The new cabin styling that the Escape Hybrid received for the 2008 model year was an improvement over the outgoing model's interior, but it still lagged behind the CR-V and Hyundai Santa Fe in terms of materials quality and panel fit.
-The interior of the new Limited trim level has an improved appearance thanks to the use of piano-black trim on the dash and center console, but there's still too much hard plastic for a modern car, and there's too much space between trim panels.
-However, some of the Escape Hybrid's other features may be enough for buyers to overlook these shortcomings.
+The new cabin styling that the Ford Escape Hybrid received for the 2008 model year was an improvement over the outgoing model’s interior, but it still lagged behind the CR-V and Hyundai Santa Fe in terms of materials quality and panel fit.
+The interior of the new Limited trim level has an improved appearance thanks to the use of piano-black trim on the dash and center console, but there’s still too much hard plastic for a modern vehicle, and there’s too much space between trim panels.
+However, some of the Escape Hybrid’s other features may be enough for buyers to overlook these shortcomings.

 Limited models come with customizable ambient lighting for the cupholders and other points in the cabin, giving drivers the ability to choose what color they’d like to use to highlight the interior, including blue, purple and orange.
 Ford’s Sync entertainment and communication system is standard, and the Escape Hybrid can have an optional navigation system that has much-improved graphics and new capabilities, like displaying weather maps, gas prices and sports scores.